ninjarogue/ninjarogue/README.md

 ### ⚡ Fun fact: ...

-- I was born in Los Angeles, California, and I currently live in Taipei, Taiwan.
+- I was born in Los Angeles, California.
 - I'm a Codeworks bootcamp graduate.